Ukcoop/VBEA/README.md

 ```
 This function takes no arguments and returns a key in vector format, which you can convert to string format with encodePrKey().

-NOTE: for a 1000 length key, it may take ~131 seconds, this is becouse it uses the bcrypt hashing algorithm to be more or less uncrackabl
+NOTE: for a 1000 length key, it may take ~131 seconds, this is becouse it uses the bcrypt hashing algorithm to be more or less uncrackable

 ## seddedGenKey()
 ---